mdarfan357/Automated-WebScraping/README.md

 Solution :
 ---------------

-In this project I have tried to use these concepts to built an app that gets data from an eCommerce website daily using CI/CD and the app displays the data pictorially in order to take better decisions about purchasing products.
+In this project I have tried to use these concepts to built an application that gets data from an eCommerce website *daily* using CI/CD and the app displays the data pictorially in order to take better decisions about purchasing products.

 In this project I have taken an example of the iPhone 14 but these methods can be applied to any product.